What can you expect when exploring Peru’s iconic and mesmerising Machu Picchu in one day?

-If you’re after a more challenging trek to also see stunning diverse vistas and less tourists, then I highly recommend the 5-day Salkantay trek, which is difficult but wonderful.
+If you’re after a more challenging trek to also see stunning diverse vistas and fewer tourists, then I highly recommend the 5-day Salkantay trek, which is difficult but wonderful.
 Day 5 of the trek is when you finally explore Machu Picchu for one day.

 A little background on Machu Picchu

 As one of the seventh wonders of the modern world, many theories are bandied around about why the Incas built Machu Picchu.
-And, in such an isolated region of Peru atop a mountain ridge, at such high altitude that you feel as if you’re in the clouds.
+And, in such an isolated region of Peru atop a mountain ridge, at such a high altitude that you feel as if you’re in the clouds.

-Incorrectly renown as the ‘lost city of Vilcabamba la Vieja’, some archaeologists and anthropologists believe that Machu Picchu is where the Incas were born.
+Incorrectly renowned as the ‘lost city of Vilcabamba la Vieja’, some archaeologists and anthropologists believe that Machu Picchu is where the Incas were born.
 But also, where the Incas fought at length, back in the 16th century with the conquistadors.
 Although, some 50 years after its discovery by the American historian Hiram Bingham in 1911, this theory was proved incorrect.

 The mystery of Machu Picchu still baffles scholars as to why the city was built and at this strategic location.
 From above, you can see that Machu Picchu has been made in the shape of a Condor, of which we saw at the Colca Canyon but not at this site.

 The Incas could observe any potential threats below, but this magnificent city lay hidden from below.
 The Quechuan name Machu Picchu translates to “Old Peak”, which refers to the mountain and not the city.

 Exceptional Machu Picchu